Until Darkness Takes Us

 to run free.

-Bewildered, we sink through
+Bewildered, we sink through the cracks

 for one more Olympian reprieve

-before our last breath is drawn.
+before the last spin is spun.

 Pris Campbell